angular/angular/docs/TRIAGE_AND_LABELS.md

 * `comp: core & compiler` - because core, compiler, compiler-cli and browser-platforms are very intertwined, we will be treating them as one
 * `comp: ivy` - a subset of core representing the new Ivy renderer.
+* `comp: ngcc` - a subset of ivy representing the [Angular Compatibility Compiler](../packages/compiler-cli/ngcc/README.md)
+* `comp: docs-infra` - the angular.io application and docs-related tooling
 * `comp: elements`
 * `comp: forms`
 * `comp: http`